sethcatts/SHC_Tome/README.md

 ### HotKeys
 Bookmarks have a hotkey associated with them.
 When the page is in focus and a relevant hotkey is pressed the bookmark is opened.
 There are two main issues with this, double bound keys and page focus.
+###### Double Bound Keys
-**Double Bound Keys:** As far as I know there is no fix for this.
+As far as I know there is no fix for this.
 Example: F1 in chrome will open the *chrome help center* and also whatever Tome has bound to F1
+###### Page Focus
-**Page Focus:** When a new tab is created the focus is in the browsers address bar, hotkeys will not work until the user hits tab or clicks on the actual page.
+When a new tab is created the focus is in the browsers address bar, hotkeys will not work until the user hits tab or clicks on the actual page.

-#### Nice
+###### Nice
 I was very happy with this little function combined with the user.js dictionary.
 A much better solution than some large *switch* or *elif* block to assign keys.
 ```Javascript
 function handleKeyPress(e) {